Top Pakistan court hears arguments in major political crisis

 Separately, Pakistani President Arif Alvi, another Khan ally, was ignoring Monday’s deliberations before the Supreme Court and was forging ahead with preparations for an interim government that would see Pakistan through elections.
 Under the constitution, Khan would remain prime minister until the appointment of a caretaker premier, Alvi said in a tweet.

-Associated Press writer Munir Ahmed in Islamabad contributed to this report.
+Associated Press writers Munir Ahmed in Islamabad and Matthew Lee in Washington contributed to this report.
 Follow Kathy Gannon on Twitter at www:twitter.com/Kathygannon

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.